-Constanza echoed that sentiment, stating that while it is important to determine which brands have the ‘right to win’ is important, “we also cannot forget that Latinos will be the main driver of many businesses in the years to come.”
+Constanza echoed that sentiment, stating that while it is important to identify and prioritize the brands that are currently connecting with Hispanic consumers, “we also cannot forget that Latinos will be the main driver of many businesses in the years to come.”
 When immediate results don’t come in, “they should not stop their Hispanic program – instead, they need to continue to optimize it until they find the right approach.”

 Unfortunately, letting a machine spill data for you without the proper mining and interpretations can lead to a missed target.

 Constanza elaborated: “In an era of advanced technology and a tsunami of available data, today it is easier to target Hispanics in the language that is more rational to them.”
-But to truly connect with Hispanics' “heart and emotions” will require that marketers must invest in acquiring “extreme expertise and inherent knowledge of this complex audience.”
+But truly connecting with “heart and emotions” will require that marketers invest in acquiring a much more “extreme expertise and inherent knowledge of this complex audience.”

-Because it is not just about the data, but it is the interpretations of the data and the insight to which it leads you.
-In addition to finding Hispanics where they will be open to your messaging, Constanza emphasized the importance of “staying culturally relevant and uncovering those unique triggers that allow a brand to foster deep connections with Latinos.”
+Because it is not just about the data, but how the data is gathered and interpreted, and the insight it provides.
+In addition to reaching Hispanics where they will be open to your messaging, Constanza emphasized the importance of “staying culturally relevant and uncovering those unique triggers that allow a brand to foster deep connections with Latinos.”

-While studies like that released by Nielsen in February are useful in confirming or dispelling common assumptions about Hispanic consumers, the real trick is deciphering the meaning behind the numbers.
+While data from reports like Nielsen's is useful in loosely confirming or dispelling common assumptions about Hispanic consumers, the real trick is deciphering the meaning behind the numbers.
 “Unfortunately, letting a machine spill data for you without the proper mining and interpretations can lead to a missed target,” Constanza said.